Facts of Benito Juárez, Tlaxcala

 The variable 386 indicates that there are men aged 15 years or older with complete primary education in the population.

-The average educational level of women in the population is 8.61.
+In Benito Juárez, the average education level of the female population is 8.61.

-In Benito Juárez, the average schooling of the male population is 8.34 years.
+The average level of education for the male population is 8.34.

 Active Workers in Benito Juárez